WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - Empowered Punch knockback radius reduced from 4 to 3 meters.
    - Massive nerf to the visual impact/feel and danger of Empowered Punch (Less likely wall slam means losing half the potential damage)

+The Rocket Punch damage redistribution is a QoL change but overrall Doomfist mains will only see the 10 more maximum damage on their charged punches.
+Adding a 0.25s cuncussion effect to players that have been wall-slammed is an extremely niche buff that will make Doomfist more frustrating to play against for the majority of the player base whilst hardly benefiting the Doomfist player.
+*This is a really, REALLY bad change and I cannot stress enough how worthless of a buff this is.*
+The nerfs to Empowered Punch make it less likely to obtain the additional Wall-Slam damage and stun, making the ability overall much less impactful.
+*This is a really, REALLY bad change.
+Making it easier to obtain but less impactful defeats the purpose of seperating the ability behind a skill-wall*

 ###### Power Block
 - Cooldown reduced from 8 to 7 seconds
 - Duration increased from 2 to 2.5 seconds